"We the Christians are

 Periodic Renewal of the

 might want to renew the Consecration, especially on the Feast of the

-Sacred Heart, at the Feast of Christ the King (the last Sunday in October), at births,
+Sacred Heart, at the Feast of Christ the King (the last Sunday in

-country.
+our country.
 Enter closely into the midst of our families and make them

 Thine own through the solemn enthronement of Thy Sacred Heart, so that

 soon one cry may resound from home to home: "May the triumphant Heart

 of Jesus be everywhere loved, blessed and glorified forever!"
 Honor and

 A Prayer for the Christian Family

 O God of goodness and mercy, to Thy fatherly protection we commend our

 family, our household and all that belongs to us.
 We commit all to Thy